FAQ | Youth Cancer Trust

 What happens when I arrive?

 When you arrive on the Monday, you will be shown your room.
 You will then have the opportunity to meet the rest of the group and the staff.
-As a group you can then decide what activities you would like to go on during your holiday.
+There will be a welcome meeting where we all discuss the plans for the week.
 There is no pressure and if you feel unsure about any of the activities you can always talk to us.
 We are on hand to talk about any of your concerns and want you to have a really excellent holiday!

 We are a charitable organisation, so we would very much appreciate if you are able to afford your own transport costs.
 Those of 18 and over usually make their own way and some of you may have cars.
-There is parking in Studland Road in front of the house.
+There is plenty of parking at the farm.

 When can I arrive?